 - Famous mud hike

-- Food and entertainment is great at our dining hall.
+- Enjoy great food at our dining hall.

 - Tuesday night cookout in your site.
 We supply the steaks, potatoes, and all the trimmings.